 If anything you have ordered is damaged or faulty in any way when it arrives, please let us know as soon as you can and we will make sure a replacement is sorted out for you.

 How do I recycle your packaging?

-The outer boxes we use, all pieces of newspaper, white paper, or brown paper, all clear address wallets, and all sticky tape and brown parcel tape that orders are packaged in are all biodegradable.
-The boxes and paper can go in recycling bins and the tape and address wallets should go in the general rubbish bin.
-All bags the plants are wrapped in are carrier bag plastic and can be recycled as such.
-Any plastic pots are food grade and should be easily recyclable – check local facilities.
-Any self-adhesive sticky address labels and bubble wrap used are unfortunately not recyclable or biodegradable and should be placed in the general rubbish bin.
+The outer boxes we use and all newspaper, white paper, and brown paper are recyclable and biodegradable.
+The brown parcel tape and clear sticky tape are both biodegradable and should be placed in the general rubbish bin.
+All plant bags are carrier bag plastic and can be recycled - check local facilities.
+Any rubber bands can be re-used or placed in the general rubbish bin.
+Any wooden supports are made from bamboo sticks and are biodegradable.
+Any plastic tubs are food grade and should be easily recyclable - check local facilities.
+The sticky labels and any bubble wrap are unfortunately not recyclable or biodegradable and should be placed in the general rubbish bin.
 All our newspapers, brown paper, and bubble wrap are sourced second hand to help reduce waste.

 We don't like using polythene bags for the plants and would prefer to use biodegradable plastic bags instead.
 However, because our plants are very wet, biodegradable materials rapidly disintegrate - before the order arrives with the customer - when we have tried them.
 We have considered using oxo-degradable plastic bags but environmental groups consider these to be worse than standard plastic bags.
 Hopefully in the future a better alternative will come along.
 Our plastic bags are sealed by us and cut to size, to minimise plastic wastage.
 We welcome suggestions on how to make the packaging more environmentally friendly.